- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

-Exchange rate margin is the difference between the mid-market exchange rate and the exchange rate that banks offer to consumers like you.
-Often this is not displayed transparently for you to see.
-Because exchange rate margins keep fluctuating continuously in accordance with dynamics in the foreign exchange markets, they can be difficult to pin down.
+The exchange rate margin is the difference between the mid-market exchange rate and the exchange rate banks offer to consumers like you.
+Unfortunately, often this is not displayed transparently for you to see.
+Moreover, because exchange rate margins keep fluctuating continuously in accordance with dynamics in the foreign exchange markets, they can be challenging to pin down.

 You can expect to see bank exchange rate margins vary widely, from as low as 1.50% (of the transfer value) to as high as 15.00%.
-You can also expect the exchange rate margins of major world currencies to be lower than the margins for more obscure or volatile currencies.
+You can also expect the exchange rate margins of major world currencies to be lower than those for more obscure or volatile currencies.

 The relationship between exchange rates and transaction fees can vary from country to country.